reposense/RepoSense/docs/UserGuide.md

 Note: `authors` field should contain _all_ authors that should be captured in the analysis.
 * `githubId`: Github username of the author. :exclamation: Mandatory field.
 * `displayName`: Name to display on the report for this author.
 * `authorNames`: Git Author Name(s) used in the author's commits.
 By default RepoSense assumes an author would use her GitHub username as the Git username too.
-See [A Note About Git Author Name](#a-note-about-git-author-name) for more info.
+The meaning of _Git Author Name_ is explained in [_A Note About Git Author Name_](#a-note-about-git-author-name).
 * `ignoreGlobList`: _Additional_ (i.e. on top of the repo-level `ignoreGlobList`) folders/files to ignore for a specific author .
 In the example above, the actual `ignoreGlobList` for `alice` would be `["about-us/**", "**index.html", "**.css"]`

 To verify your standalone configuration is as intended, add the `_reposense/config.json` to your local copy of repo and run RepoSense against it as follows:<br>